Selina Wagner

 Selina Anna Wagner (born 6 October 1990) is a German footballer.
 She plays as a midfielder for SC Sand in the Bundesliga.

+Early life

+Wagner was born in Sankt Wendel to parents hailing from Sankt Wendel and nearby Winterbach.

 Club career

 Selina Wagner began her career at 1.
 FC Saarbrücken before joining VfL Wolfsburg in 2009.
-During the 2012–2013 season, she played an important role in their winning Champions League Campaign, scoring in the second leg of the Semi-Final against Arsenal.
+During the 2012–2013 season, she played an important role in their winning Champions League campaign, scoring in the second leg of the semi-final against Arsenal.
+That same season, Wolfsburg also won the DFB-Pokal and the Bundesliga, completing the treble.
 In 2015, she moved to SC Freiburg.

 International career

 On 29 September 2007 she made her debut in the U-19 national team in the match against Macedonia.

 On 1 August 2010, Wagner came on as an 88th-minute substitute in the final of the U-20 Women's World Cup in Germany, beating Nigeria 2–0.